 Tory: Somebody needs to check that air conditioner!

-- After several failed attempts at beating a motion-sensing camera, Kari, Grant and Tory test whether holding a blanket up as you walk will help.
+- After several failed attempts at beating a motion-sensing camera, Kari, Grant, and Tory test whether holding a white sheet up as you walk will help.
 None of them expect it to work, which makes it even funnier when they find out it does.SamValiant: Boy, that's a concept I gotta wrap my head around- REALITY ITSELF is taking Refuge in Audacity.

 - Then, there's the other way they attempt to foil the motion detector... by wearing a giant suit made out of yellow shag carpeting.
 The "chicken suit" is still in the background in many of the myth introduction shots.

-- In one episode, Kari, Grant, and Tory, are testing to see if sound waves could be recorded on clay bottles.
-To test this, Tory screamed at a clay jar as they were etching into it with a needle.Announcer: And Kari is about to say what every forensic scientist dreams of being able to say.
+- In the same episode; Kari, Grant, and Tory are testing to see if sound waves could be recorded on clay bottles.

+- To test the myth, Tory screamed at a clay jar as they etched into it with a needle.Announcer: And Kari is about to say what every forensic scientist dreams of being able to say.

 Kari: YOU CRAZY KILLER!!

-- For the next two recording tests, she just yells, "TORY!!!" at the top of her voice.
+- For the next two recording tests, she just yells "TORY!!!" at the top of her voice.
 The second time, both Tory and the narrator deliver punchlines:Narrator: The voice of an angel rings out...

 Narrator: ...or maybe, make that the devil.